 - Authentication: With a large number of connected devices, authentication of devices is a major problem in fog computing.
 It becomes very difficult to identify a particular device in fog computing because of its distributed nature.

 - Scheduling: As tasks are moved between fog devices, fog nodes, and cloud servers, so scheduling poses a problem.

 - Power Consumption: Fog nodes use more power than centralized cloud architecture.

-- Fog Servers: Fog servers have to be placed at appropriate places for maximum service
+- Fog Servers: Fog servers have to be placed at appropriate places for maximum service.

-This is a guide to the Fog Computing.
-Here we also discuss the need and scope of fog computing along with advantages and disadvantages.
+This is a guide to Fog Computing.
+Here we also discuss the need and scope of fog computing along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –